Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 Honor the franchise and be good.

-The show needs to be two things for two different movie going populations.
+The show needs to be two things for two different movie-going populations.

-It needs to be good enough so that people who have no knowledge or even concept of the Star Trek franchise can go and have a good two hours and ten minutes or whatever.
+It needs to be good enough so that people who have no knowledge or even concept of the Star Trek franchise can go and have a good two hours and 10 minutes or whatever.

 And just from reading the reviews, and I think I threw this down last time I was on the show.

-Let me Do it for you again.
+Let me do it for you again.

 Metacritic.com.